meighanv/08-C-Programming/16_Data_Structures/Structure/Performance_Labs.md

 # Performance Lab 1

-## Write a program that reads teh information for a hurricane from "storms2.txt" and then prints it
+## Write a program that reads the information for a hurricane from "storms2.txt" and then prints it

 Example output:
 ```